ossd-s25/project-evaluation/Coralnet.md

 -----------

-<<<<<<< HEAD
-Name: Ajok Thon
 =======
 Name: Andrea Tang
->>>>>>> d893595ba2e0b5950a9b4e023ef825d8966243f1

 Operating system: MacOS

 Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it):
--The installation portion was not successful for me.
-After downloading PostgresSQL, my mac had issues

-How long did the whole process take?: what you did to try to remedy it Yes the installation was successful.
+Yes the installation was successful.

 How long did the whole process take?
 It took about twenty minutes.